OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     _one-file-one-object_ pattern, which can help when automating deployments.

-To deploy the application we need to use the command-line to _process_ each template, a command that compiles the YAML file into a form usable by OpenShift.
-We then _create_ objects from the processed result.

 From the `exercise-b` directory we can install the application's container (a **DeploymentConfiguration**), its *Service**  and **Route** with the following commands: -